paladin-t/crft/docs/manual.md

 **Class `Camera`**

+This class controls the behaviour of the main camera in-scene.

 * **static** `wireframe`: gets the wireframe style of this camera, can be on of the values of the `Component` class in module "common"
 * **static** `wireframe = (value)`: sets the wireframe style of this camera